SPACE Pilot

 Evaluation of phase one of the project was part-funded by the National Institute for Health Research (NIHR) Applied Research Collaboration North East and North Cumbria (NIHR200173).
 The views expressed are those of the author(s) and not necessarily those of the NIHR or the Department of Health and Social Care.

-If you are eligible for the project and you would like to join it, please speak to the clinician at the Great North Children’s Hospital who is supporting you.
-If appropriate, they can then refer you to the project.
+If you are eligible and would like support, speak to your clinician at the Great North Children’s Hospital.
+If appropriate, they can refer you to the project.

 7. Testimonials